-- When you return, let your USAC Program Advisor or home university staff know that you’re available to connect with future students who have questions or are seeking advice about your program (you will be placed on a contacts list in Gateway for newly enrolled students to access).
+- Share your experience with others.
+When you return, let your USAC Program Advisor or home university staff know that you’re available to connect with future students who have questions or are seeking advice about your program (you will be placed on a contacts list in Gateway for newly enrolled students to access).

 As 2022 ramps up, be sure to reflect on the why of your decision to pursue international education.
 Setting your intentions before you leave will help guide your entire experience and can ensure that you get the most out of study abroad.
 Good luck!